GeoDS/COVID19USFlows/README.md

 </p>

 ## Notice
-**We are updating our repository these 2 days.
-The repository will be ready in Jan 9, 2021.
+**We are updating our repository.
+The repository will be ready in Jan 11, 2021.
 During this period, some codes might not work and some data might missing.**

 <!-- TABLE OF CONTENTS -->